 Pontefract’s Georgian Magistrate’s court is now a treasure trove for antique and vintage aficionados.
 From mid-century modern furniture to vintage clothes, local Bagley’s glassware and classic Americana, there’s something for everyone.

 Rosse Observatory is situated right on the edge of town to maximise sky viewing.
-The observatory, home of the West Yorkshire Astronomical Society, holds regular members’ nights, but they’re holding a special Open Night for the public on Friday 8 July – just in time for the festival.
+The observatory, home of the West Yorkshire Astronomical Society, holds regular members’ nights, alongside special Open Nights for the public on dates throughout the year (including on special nights in the astronomical calendar).
 So make like Patrick Moore and get stargazing!

 Farmer Copleys is a Pontefract stalwart.
 If you love farm-to-fork freshness and the very best locally sourced produce, then this award-winning farm shop and cafe is well worth a visit.
-July falls right in the middle of The Strawberry Experience, a chance to get out in the fresh air and sunshine and pick your own fresh, juicy sweet Yorkshire-grown berries.
+In spring, go Dutch and pick your own tulips in the Flower Fields, summer offers the Strawberry Experience and the Sunflower Field, and autumn sees pumpkins take over the fields for spooky season’s Pumpkin Festival.

-Pontefract Racecourse is Europe’s longest continuous flat racing circuit, and a fantastic place for a summer day out.
-The first July race day – the Listed Weatherby’s Pipalong Stakes – is on Tuesday 5 July, so ideal for your extended stay.
-The fixture promises some brilliant action on the track – perhaps a little flutter is in order?
+Pontefract Racecourse is Europe’s longest continuous flat racing circuit, and a fantastic place for a day out, with a wide range of fixtures and theme days from April-October.
+Theme days include In the Zone Family Day, Music Nights, and (big hats at the ready) the ever-popular Ladies Day.
+The fixtures promise some brilliant action on the track – perhaps a little flutter is in order?

 Perhaps not surprising, given its extensive history, but Pontefract is (allegedly) home to one of Britain’s most haunted houses.
 From the outside, 30 East Drive looks like any other 1950s council house, but it is supposedly home to a violent poltergeist who has been terrorising residents and visitors alike since the 1970s.
 Dare you stay the night with the “Black Monk”?